Ray-Eldath/sirius/README.md

 > Still work in progress, star & watch for further information information? :-)

 ### TODO

+**Now comes the bigger problems should be addressed first...**
+ - [ ] Unit test
+ - [ ] Refactor: exceptions and trace
+ - [ ] Refactor: architecture, lazify the build procedure

+---

  - [X] Fundamental architecture
  - [X] Global scope or option